d2clouds/speedray-cli/docs/documentation/angular-cli.md

 <!-- Links in /docs/documentation should NOT have `.md` at the end, because they end up in our wiki at release. -->

-# Angular CLI Config Schema
+# Speedray CLI Config Schema

 ## Options